Dragons And Dragon Kings In Ancient Mythology

 Many have seen the Welsh flag features a red dragon and that the Prince of Wales uses rampant dragons on his banner.

-The old British word “draig,” meant leader, and the word, “pen,” meant head.
-The two words combined to form Pendragon or Pen Draig, a noble surname in early Britain as early as the fifth century.
+The old British word "draig" means dragon (and warrior or ‘leader,’ while the "pen" meant head.
+The two words combined form Pendragon or Pen Draig, a noble surname in early Britain as early as the fifth century.
 The dragon symbol continued to be used by the last native Welsh princes of Wales, Llewelyn ap Gruffydd and Owain Glyndwr, during their struggles against English occupation in the 14th and 15th centuries.

 The Pendragon name in Welsh literature includes Uther Pendragon, father of the legendary King Arthur.